-• Items of Business:
+Items of Business:

-- 1. Receive our 2022 audited financial statements - 2.
-Set the number of Directors at four (4) for the coming year - 3.
-Elect the Directors of the Company for the coming year - 4.
-Re-appoint PricewaterhouseCoopers LLP ("PwC") as Auditor for the coming year and to authorize the Directors to fix their remuneration - 5.
-Approve and adopt the equity incentive plan (the "Equity Incentive Plan" or "EIP")
+- 1. Receive the Company's 2023 audited financial statements - 2.
+Set the number of Directors at five (5) for the coming year - 3.
+Elect the Directors of the Company for the coming year

+4. Re-appoint PricewaterhouseCoopers LLP ("PwC") as Auditor for the coming year and to authorize the Directors to fix their remuneration

+5. Ratify and approve the Company's equity incentive plan (the "Equity Incentive Plan" or "EIP")